jpgoldberg/toy-crypto-math/docs/source/sieve.rst

     Time it takes in seconds for sieves of various sizes from 100 to 100000 to be created by the different classes.

-The very real time differences between the creating a :class:`Sieve` and a :class:`SetSieve` is obscured in figure :ref:`all_figure` by the enormous amount of time it takes to construct an :class:`IntSieve`.
+The very real time differences between the creating a :class:`BaSieve` and a :class:`SetSieve` is obscured in figure :ref:`all_figure` by the enormous amount of time it takes to construct an :class:`IntSieve`.
-So here is a graph showing the times just for :class:`Sieve` and a :class:`SetSieve`.
+So here is a graph showing the times just for :class:`BaSieve` and a :class:`SetSieve`.

 .. _sans_int_figure: